-- (1) If, in the course of the preventive detention proceedings, the accused's criminal responsibility becomes apparent after the main proceedings have been opened and if the court has no jurisdiction over the criminal proceedings, it shall make an order declaring that it lacks jurisdiction and shall refer the matter to the competent court.
-Section 270 (2) and (3) shall apply accordingly. - (2) If, in the course of the preventive detention proceedings, the accused's criminal responsibility becomes apparent after the main proceedings have been opened and if the court also has jurisdiction over the criminal proceedings, the accused shall be informed of the new legal situation and shall be given the opportunity to defend himself.
-If he claims that he has not sufficiently prepared his defence, the main hearing shall be suspended upon his application.
-If the main hearing has been held in the accused's absence pursuant to section 415, those parts of the main hearing during which the accused was not present shall be repeated. - (3) Subsections (1) and (2) shall apply accordingly if, in the course of the preventive detention proceedings, it becomes apparent after the main proceedings have been opened that the accused is fit to stand trial and that the preventive detention proceedings are being conducted because of his unfitness to stand trial.
+- (1) If, in the course of the preventive detention proceedings, the accused's criminal responsibility becomes apparent after the main proceedings have been opened and if the court has no jurisdiction over the criminal proceedings, it makes an order declaring that it lacks jurisdiction and refers the matter to the competent court.
+Section 270 (2) and (3) applies accordingly. - (2) If, in the course of the preventive detention proceedings, the accused's criminal responsibility becomes apparent after the main proceedings have been opened and if the court also has jurisdiction over the criminal proceedings, the accused is to be informed of the new legal situation and is to be given the opportunity to defend himself or herself.
+If the accused claims that he or she has not sufficiently prepared the defence, the main hearing is to be suspended upon the accused's application.
+If the main hearing was held in the accused's absence pursuant to section 415, those parts of the main hearing during which the accused was not present are to be repeated. - (3) Subsections (1) and (2) apply accordingly if, in the course of the preventive detention proceedings, it becomes apparent after the main proceedings have been opened that the accused is fit to stand trial and that the preventive detention proceedings are being conducted owing to the accused's unfitness to stand trial.

-Chapter 2a Accelerated proceedings
+Division 2a Accelerated proceedings

-In proceedings before a criminal court judge and a court with lay judges, the public prosecution office shall file an application, in writing or orally, for a decision to be taken in accelerated proceedings if, given the simple factual situation or the clarity of the evidence, the case is suited to an immediate hearing.
+In proceedings before a criminal court judge and a court with lay judges, the public prosecution office files an application, in writing or orally, for a decision to be taken in accelerated proceedings if, given the simple factual situation or the clarity of the evidence, the case is suited to an immediate hearing.